Placing your Coins on a Shelf: The Linear Case

-We can now prove our claim about the structure of the optimal ordering: \begin{lemma} Let $k$ be an integer with $1 \leq k \leq n/2$.
-In any optimal placement of $n$ disks with distinct sizes in a linear case instance, the $k$ largest disks $D_1,\dots,D_k$ and the $k$ smallest disks $S_1,\dots,S_k$ appear as a consecutive subsequence terminated by the disks~$S_k$ and~$D_k$.
+We now prove our claim about the structure of the optimal ordering (see also Figure~\ref{figure:lemma-linear}): \begin{lemma} Let $k$ be an integer with $1 \leq k \leq \nicefrac n2$.
+In any optimal placement of $n$ disks with distinct sizes in a linear case instance, there is a consecutive subsequence of~$2k$ disks that consists of the~$k$ largest disks $D_1,\dots,D_k$ and the~$k$ smallest disks $S_1,\dots,S_k$, and that is terminated by the disks~$S_k$ and~$D_k$.
 If $k > 1$, then $D_kS_{k-1}$ and $S_{k}D_{k-1}$ are consecutive pairs. \end{lemma} \begin{proof} We use induction over~$k$.
 For~$k=1$, it suffices to prove that $S_1$ and $D_1$ are consecutive, so assume for a contradiction that this is not the case.
 Let $A = D_1$, $Z=S_1$, assume $A$ is to the left of~$Z$, and let $B$ be the right neighbor of~$A$.
 By Lemma~\ref{lemma:reverse} (Case~\ref{enum:reverse-1} or~\ref{enum:reverse-3}), the sequence can now be improved by reversing the subsequence from~$B$ up to~$Z$.

 Assume now that $k > 1$ and that the statement holds for~$k-1$.
 This means that there is a consecutive subsequence of the disks~$\{S_1, \dots, S_{k-1}, D_1, \dots, D_{k-1}\}$, terminated by disk~$S_{k-1}$ at the, say, right end and disk~$D_{k-1}$ at the left end, as in the example of Figure~\ref{figure:lemma-linear}.